EarlGray/SECD/README.md

 Memory is managed using reference counting at the moment, a simple optional garbage collection is on my TODO-list.

-Values are persistant, immutable and shared.
+Values are persistent, immutable and shared.
 `READ`/`PRINT` are implemented as built-in commands in C code.

 There are some functions implemented in C for efficiency: